LL.M./J.D. Graduation Requirements & Bar Exam Advice

 • Take Professional Responsibility if not taking it in summer

-• Check in with Brian Sites for bar exam planning
+• Check in with Jack Townsend for bar exam planning

 • Take Professional Responsibility course if offered